Raathigesh/Raathigesh.github.io/_posts/2015-11-07-Angular-JS-Resolve-Dependencies-of-a-Function.md

 ---
-published: true
-layout: post
-excerpt: I wanted to invoke a function in an angular app but also wanted the depencies of the function (parameters) such as servies and factories to be injected automatically.
-modified: {}
+title:  "Angular Js Resolve Dependencies Of A Function"
+categories:
+  - Web
 tags:
   - AngularJS
-  - $Injector
-  - JavaScript
-comments: true
 ---

 The requirement is to invoke a function in an angular app but also wanted the depencies of the function (parameters) such as servies and factories to be injected automatically.

 {% highlight javascript %}
 function CustomFunction(MyAngularService) {
 }
 {% endhighlight %}

 When the function is invoked, the service should be injected automatically and also I should be able to pass additional parameters which are not injectables.

 As it turns out, its really an easy task with the $injector service.

 {% highlight javascript %}
  $injector.invoke(CustomFunction);
 {% endhighlight %}

 Doing so will provide all the depencies required for the function and invoke it.
 Pretty awesome.
 It's also worth noting that there is an `instantiate` method as well in `$injector` service which will create a new instance out of the provided constructor function.